Contextual Linear Optimization with Partial Feedback: Contextual Linear Optimization with Bandit Feedback

+A key feature of this class is that because each policy $\pi_f$ is the result of an optimization problem in the form of \cref{eq: plug in policy}, it inherently satisfies the CLO constraints.
+However, in ETO, the first-step estimation of $\hat f$ completely ignores the downstream optimization; consequently, the process of choosing the policy $\pi_{\hat f}$ from the induced class $\Pi_\F$ is not entirely coherent.

+To integrate estimation and the optimization, we consider the IERM framework, which directly searches for an induced policy within $\Pi_\F$ in \cref{eq: induced class} to minimize the expected cost \citep{hu2022fast}:

+Although the expected cost $V(\pi)$ is unknown, it can be unbiasedly estimated by the sample average, and the IERM approach minimizes the sample average cost on the training data:

+This can be viewed as a one-step process that directly chooses the least-average-cost policy $\hat\pi_{\text{F}}$ within $\Pi_\F$.
+Alternatively, because any such policy is a plug-in policy, we can write $\hat\pi_{\text{F}} = \pi_{\hat f}$ for some $\hat f \in \F$.
+From this perspective, IERM can also be viewed as first choosing a $\hat f \in \F$ and then using the policy $\pi_{\hat f}$ to make decisions.\footnote{The framework in \cite{elmachtoub2022smart} follows this perspective but is slightly different in that break ties in \cref{eq: plug in policy} in a worst-case way.
+See also \Cref{sec: spo+}.} However, unlike ETO, IERM chooses $\hat f$ according to the downstream decision-making objective rather than the statistical accuracy (\eg, sum of squared errors) of the intermediate estimate.
+In this sense, the IERM approach is integrated and end-to-end.

-This approach is end-to-end in that it directly targets the decision-making objective. \edit{Recent literature demonstrates that end-to-end approaches like IERM often outperform the ETO approach \citep{elmachtoub2023estimate}.
-The benefits of end-to-end approaches are significant especially in the misspecified setting - that is, when the function class $\F$ fails to contain the true expected cost function $f_0$, and the policy class $\Pi_\F$ does not include the globally optimal decision policy $\pi_{f_0}$ \citep[e.g.,][]{elmachtoub2022smart,hu2022fast}.} While \cref{eq: IERM-full} involves a challenging bi-level optimization due to the definition of $\Pi_\F$, practical computational approximations have been proposed \citep{elmachtoub2022smart,huang2024learning}.
+Recent literature demonstrates that such end-to-end approaches often outperform ETO \citep{elmachtoub2023estimate}, with significant benefits in the \textit{misspecified} setting -- that is, when the function class $\F$ fails to contain the true expected cost function $f^*$, and the policy class $\Pi_\F$ does not include the globally optimal decision policy $\pi_{f^*}$ \citep[\eg,][]{elmachtoub2022smart,elmachtoub2023estimate}.
+In this case, the IERM approach still targets the best cost-minimizing policy within the plug-in policy class $\Pi_\F$, but the ETO approach may target a severely suboptimal policy without taking into account the downstream decision-making task.
+Notably, because the policy class $\Pi_\F$ is itself defined by the optimization problem in \cref{eq: plug in policy}, the IERM formulation in \cref{eq: IERM-full} involves a challenging bi-level optimization that is generally non-convex and non-smooth.
+Fortunately, the recent literature has proposed a range of practical computational approximations that optimize more tractable surrogate loss functions \citep[e.g.,][]{elmachtoub2022smart,huang2024learning,tang2024pyepo}.

-Nonetheless, the IERM formulation in \cref{eq: IERM-full} requires observing the full feedback $Y_i$'s in the data.
-In this paper, we study how to extend this approach to the setting with bandit feedback.
+Nonetheless, the IERM formulation in \cref{eq: IERM-full} requires observing the full feedback $Y_i$ in the data.
+In the next subsection, we turn to the challenges of developing an effective end-to-end approach for the more difficult bandit-feedback setting.